CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-5.md

--=-Only the hazard player and the moving player may play Twilight unless a third player�s card is affected by an environment card.
+-=-Only the hazard player and the moving player may play Twilight unless a third player's card is affected by an environment card.

 -=-All players reset their hand size when any turn or movement/hazard phase